-Marine mammals are rarely taken incidentally in the BSAI pollock fisheries; comparison of species-specific bycatch estimates with the Potential Biological Removals (PBR) for, in particular Steller sea lions and northern fur seal indicates that interaction with the pollock fishery is below national limits (objectives).
+Marine mammals are rarely taken incidentally in the BSAI pollock fisheries; comparison of species-specific bycatch estimates with the PBRs for, in particular, Steller sea lions and northern fur seal indicates that interaction with the pollock fishery is below national limits (objectives).
 Objectives and management responses have also been implemented in relation to the potential effects of the fishery on food availability.
 Marine mammals whose foraging and prey preferences overlap with the fisheries, fishery removals could potentially adversely affect the amount or distribution of prey.
-Accordingly, habitat essential to endangered species is identified according to regulatory requirements (Endangered Species Act and Marine Mammal Protection Act).
-NMFS has designated 100,286 km2 as critical habitat for Steller sea lions in the Aleutian Islands.
-For pollock, this means closing 65 % of critical habitat in the Aleutian Islands to pollock fishing, including 0 nm to 20 nm from rookeries and haul outs.
+Accordingly, habitat essential to endangered species is identified according to regulatory requirements (ESA and MMPA).
+NMFS has designated 100,286 km2 as critical habitat for Steller sea lions in the AI.
+For pollock, this means closing 65% of critical habitat in the AI to pollock fishing, including 0-20 nm from rookeries and haul outs.
 Effects on mammals are specifically considered when setting pollock TACs and seasonal allowances.

-The U.S. Fish and Wildlife Service compiles data collected for seabirds at breeding colonies throughout Alaska to monitor the condition of the marine ecosystem and to evaluate the conservation status of species.
+The USFWS compiles data collected for seabirds at breeding colonies throughout Alaska to monitor the condition of the marine ecosystem and to evaluate the conservation status of species.
 The AFSC also produces annual estimates of total seabird bycatch from the groundfish fisheries.
 Trawl fisheries for pollock and other species account for a small fraction of seabird bycatch.
 AFSC report very low bycatch of seabirds.
 There are considered to be no marine bird conservation issue for pelagic trawl vessels, especially in the pollock fleet.